-If you have any special requirements, please ensure that you have informed Recruitment in plenty of time prior to the event as per the invitation letter, so that the necessary arrangements can be made.
+If you have any special requirements, please ensure that you have informed the Recruitment Team in plenty of time prior to the event, so that the necessary arrangements can be made.

-Complete the practice questions
+Complete the Practice Questions

-In sections 4-6 of this booklet there are practice questions for each of the tests.
+In Sections 4-6 of this booklet there are practice questions for each of the Tests.
 These are examples of the sort of questions that you will be asked.
 Whilst they are not the actual questions that you will be presented with, they will nevertheless give you a realistic preview of what you will encounter during the actual assessment.
 You should complete these as part of your preparation.